Providence High School (Burbank, California): History

 On 19 September 1955, the school was founded by the Sisters of Providence, who already had a presence in the San Fernando Valley and ran a hospital.
 It admitted 81 girls to its new educational facility.
-Due to construction delays, the building was not finished upon their arrival, and they start instruction in circus tents in the school parking lot.
+Due to construction delays, the building was not finished upon their arrival, and they started instruction in circus tents in the school parking lot.
 By November 1955, the school's building completed construction.
 In 1959, 68 students would attend its first commencement ceremony.

 In 1960, the school was accredited by the Board of Admissions and Relations of the University of California.
 During the 1970's, enrollment dipped dangerously low, as was the trend throughout the Archdiocese of Los Angeles at that time due to the aging population of the San Fernando Valley and stiff competition from other private schools.
 According to the Burbank Leader, in 1974 the school opened its enrollment to boys and became co-educational institution.
 The order considered closing the school by the mid-1980s due to financial issues but newly-appointed principal Sister Lucille Dean, with the support of staff and parents, reiterated her commitment to keep the school open.
 Under her leadership, the school campus underwent a renovation program and the curriculum was expanded.
 Special programs focused on healthcare and media communications were added to the school curriculum, leveraging on the order's affiliation with the nearby Providence Saint Joseph Medical Center and the school's location in a major hub for the entertainment industry.
 In 1998, the school was recognized as a Blue Ribbon School.